cube3power/atsd/rule-engine/notifications/outgoing-webhook-telegram.md

 ### Configure Notification

-* Create any of [Collaboration Services](https://github.com/axibase/atsd/blob/master/rule-engine/web-notifications.md#collaboration-services) notification or use existing.
 * Open **Alerts > Rules** page and select a rule.
 * Open the **Web Notifications** tab.
 * Select the notification from the **Endpoint** drop-down.